kevin-m-v/Web-Vulnerabilities-Lab/README.md

 By using parameterization, special characters in the user input do not affect the underlying SQL syntax, mitigating the risk of an SQLi attack.

 ## Cross-Site Scripting
 Cross-Site Scripting(XSS) allows a threat actor to inject malicious code into webpages viewed by legitimate users.
 The threat actor can use this vulnerability to execute code that accesses a victim's sensitive information.
 There are three types of XSS attacks: Stored, DOM-Based, and Reflected.
-We'll cover the most common type of XSS attack, Reflected XSS.
+We'll cover the most common type, Reflected XSS.

 One primary risk of XSS is session hijacking.
 XSS can allow attackers to retrieve a user's cookie data.
 A commonly stored cookie value for web applications is the session ID, which allows users to maintain their login state.
 If an attacker obtains a legitimate user's session ID, they can spoof the cookie value and impersonate the victim without needing their login credentials, effectively skipping the authentication step.